4.1 General scope of ABWOR in criminal proceedings

 You need our prior authority to give ABWOR if

-You cannot give ABWOR for a petition for the removal of a disqualification from driving until you have obtained our prior authority, using Legal Aid Online (use this link to find out more).
+You cannot give ABWOR for a petition for the removal of a disqualification from driving until you have obtained our prior authority, using Legal Aid Online (find out more about how to submit a Criminal ABWOR uplift application).

 Before we can authorise this, we must be satisfied that it is reasonable in all the circumstances.
 Any request should address matters such as